-I don’t know how many times you have watched “It’s a Wonderful Life,” but I know that it has been many, many times over my young 49 years.
+I don’t know how many times you have watched “It’s a Wonderful Life,” but I know that it has been numerous times over my young 49 years.
 It never gets old (at least not for me).

-We usually try and watch as many different Christmas shows and movies as we can.
-We all took our places on couches, chairs, or the floor.
+We usually try and watch as many different Christmas shows and movies as we can between Thanksgiving and Christmas.
+A few days before Christmas Eve, we all sat down to watch George Bailey in black & white (the only true way to view the movie).
+We all took our places on couches, chairs, and the floor.
 I put the disc in and hit play.

 I’ve always enjoyed It’s A Wonderful Life… but that was about to change.

-As I sat there watching the movie this year with my family (and you must watch it in black and white – none of this colorized stuff), I realized my current life was strangely similar to George Bailey’s.
-I watched George’s shoulders continue to slump as each scene unfolded and his dreams of travel, “I wish I had a million dollars,” and adventure slowly disappeared.
+As I sat there watching the movie this year with my family, I realized my current life was strangely similar to George Bailey’s.
+I watched George’s shoulders continue to slump as each scene unfolded and his dreams of travel, “I wish I had a million dollars,” building great things, and getting out of Bedford Falls slowly disappeared.

 I watched his stress level go up as the Savings & Loan continued to slip and hang by a thread.
 One mistake, and it’s all over.
-I watched the relationships in his family get more strained as the weight of his business and Bedford Falls grew heavier and heavier.
+I watched the relationships in his family get more strained as the weight of his business and and dealing with Potter grew heavier and heavier.

-It’s no doubt that James Stewart was an excellent actor in this film.
+James Stewart was brilliant in this film.
 You could see the despair and hopelessness in his eyes with each passing scene.
 The tension in his voice told you everything that was going on inside his head and heart.

-I sat there watching, and then it came rushing to me, “I am George Bailey.”
+I sat there watching, getting lost in the story.
+Somewhere about the time Uncle Billy loses the $8,000 and Potter moves in for the kill… it came rushing to me — “I am George Bailey.”

 It took me a few days to get over “It’s a Wonderful Life,” and wishing for my George Bailey moment.
 Life went on and 2014 was wrapping up to be one of the most difficult years of my life.